Business Compliance12 min read28 April 2026

 Penalty framework:

-• Public enforcement decisions naming the organisation (reputational damage)
+• Published enforcement decisions naming your organisation

 • Inadequate data protection measures: S$10,000 to S$50,000

-• Data breach with notification failure: S$20,000 to S$100,000
+• Data breach with missed notification: S$20,000 to S$100,000

 • Repeated or egregious violations: S$50,000 to S$250,000